 We farm on a small scale and market locally.
 We have been growing to certified organic standards for the past six years, but are not yet certified organic.
 We purchase organic seeds whenever possible.
 We never use Genetically Modified (GMO/ GE) or chemically treated seeds.
-We use only organically approved fertilizers, amendments, sprays, and materials.
+We use only organically approved fertilizers, amendments, and materials.
 We use practices to reduce erosion, build soil fertility, improve soil structure, and encourage soil biology.

 We use crop rotations, resistant varieties & organically approved sprays to break up pest and disease cycles.